agirishkumar/MedScript/README.md

 2. Setup Qdrant Collection: It checks if the specified collection exists in Qdrant and creates it if necessary.

-3. Batch Processing: The embedding vectors are uploaded in batches (default size: 100) to prevent memory overload and optimize performance.
+3. Batch Processing: The embedding vectors are uploaded in batches (default chunk size: 100) to prevent memory overload and optimize performance.

 4. Retry Logic: If uploading a batch fails, the script will automatically retry up to 3 times (with increasing delay between retries).